 These reports provide comparative data from The Cost Study.
 Click on each link below to read more about each report and decide which benchmarks are best for your institution!

 - Norms (Norm Tables, Ratio Tables, Quartiles): Norms are the final comparative results from each study year, presented at the 2-digit and 4-digit CIP level.
 Institutions have access to the norms from each year they participate in The Cost Study.
 Data in the norms is considered a frozen file at the time the norms are released, typically in July each year (though preliminary norms are released in May).
-Comparative values are available for three norm groups: Carnegie, Highest Degree, and Percent Undergrad.
+Comparative values are available for three norm groups: Carnegie Class Set, Highest Degree, and Percent Undergrad.

 - Peer Analyses: Participants have the option to request our Standard Peer Analysis or our new Program-Specific Peer Analyses.
 Customize the peer analyses with self-selected peers through our online portal.
 The Cost Study team can also provide data-informed peer groups by request.